codelinguist/client-management/README.md

 ### The Narrative
 - We developers prioritize reusability and smaller lines of code at the expense of readability, traceability and long-term maintainability.
 We fail to recognize that there are certain layers in our application where the latter three qualities are paramount.
 - When developing APIs, we sometimes fail to recognize that there should be a clear distinction between APIs built for frontend and APIs built for public consumption.
-This results into API endpoints that have conflicting purposes and exposing unnecessary data points.
+This results into API endpoints that have multiple conflicting objectives and exposing unnecessary data points.

 ### Architectural Vision
 - A highly functionally cohesive application where areas in the application have minimal to no direct or indirect dependencies from each other.